Marc Guéhi: Chelsea

-Swansea City
+Loans to Swansea City

 On 10 January 2020, Guéhi joined Championship club Swansea City on loan for the remainder of the 2019–20 season.
 The move saw him re-unite with Steve Cooper, who had previously managed him in England's 2017 FIFA U-17 World Cup winning squad.
 After being named as an unused substitute on two occasions, Guéhi made his debut in a 2–0 defeat to Stoke City on 25 January.
-He remained in the starting XI for the next four games, but came under criticism after Swansea failed to win any of their last five games.
+He remained in the starting lineup for the next four games, but came under criticism after Swansea failed to win any of their last five games.
 Cooper backed the defender and stated "it's difficult for young players to make an instant impact".

 Following a three-month pause due to the COVID-19 pandemic, Guéhi was named on the bench twice before returning as a late substitute in a 1–1 draw against Millwall.
 On 5 July, he made his first start in five months in a 2–1 win over Sheffield Wednesday.
 He started in all five of Swansea's remaining league matches and helped guide the team to sixth place and a play-off position.
 He featured in both legs of the semi-final as Swansea lost 3–2 on aggregate to Brentford.

 On 26 August 2020, Guéhi returned to Swansea on loan for the 2020–21 season.
-He became an ever-present figure in defence with only four Swansea players appearing for more minutes throughout the campaign.
+He became a regular in defence with only four Swansea players appearing for more minutes throughout the campaign.
 Guéhi began the season with three consecutive clean sheets against Preston North End, Birmingham City and Wycombe Wanderers, and went on to keep a further 14 in the league as Swansea finished fourth.
 He played every minute of their play-off campaign, beating Barnsley 2–1 across the semi-finals before a 2–0 final defeat to Brentford.